Leave this site

 What if you could make a vital difference to Surrey's communities?

 When the going gets tough, Contact Centre Officers are there to help.
-Whether it’s taking a report of a missing person, reassuring a victim of burglary or supporting someone in crisis; our Contact Centre Officers play a vital role in helping keep our communities safe, protecting the most vulnerable and preventing harm.
+Whether it’s taking a report of a missing person, reassuring a victim of burglary or supporting someone in crisis; our Officers play a vital role.
+As part of our wider Force Command Centre you’ll be keeping our communities safe, protecting the most vulnerable and preventing harm.

 For many people, you’ll be the first point of contact with the police.
 You’ll be a calm, reassuring voice in people’s hour of need.
 Asking the right questions, listening for vital details and recording information.

-Being a Contact Centre Officer is certainly not your typical nine-to-five.
+Being an Officer is certainly not your typical nine-to-five.
 You will deal with emergency 999 calls, non-emergency 101 calls, and Digital 101 which includes online reporting and social media.
 In return, we promise you a good starting salary, great training experiences, opportunities for progression and the pride that comes from helping others.

 A typical shift looks like this: